Just patch it up? No, I don't think so. |

 Now there’s a recipe for disaster.

-There's no use building anything on top of a floor like this,
+There's no use building anything on top of a floor like this, because you'll be fighting it through the whole project, and still end up with a lousy job.
+Fix it first. |

 Clearly, the ugly job of repairing the foundation, as un-sexy as it was to my cosmetic-minded client, had to be done before anything else.
 Therein lies half the battle of doing a big project: putting first things first.
 Here are a few pointers to help keep your own priorities straight:

 Oh, crap—where do I cook dinner tonight?
-And
+And for the next three months?
+If it ain't broke, don't fix it yet. |

 • First, establish reasonable goals and a realistic budget.
 Many first-time home buyers greatly overestimate how much they can accomplish, and greatly underestimate how much it’s going to cost.
 Don’t be blinded by optimism.
 Instead, make a detailed wish list of what you’d like to do.
-Then append a guesstimated cost to each item (hire a contractor or architect to help you if necessary)
+Then append a guesstimated cost to each item (hire a contractor or architect to help you if necessary).

 You’ll probably find that your budget has gone south long before all your wishes are fulfilled, and that both lower expectations and a sense of priorities are in order.